Constable Care

 Originally conceived in 1989, the Constable Care Child Safety Foundation is a not for profit community organisation working in partnership with the Western Australia Police, to educate children and young people in primary and secondary schools across the State about personal safety, crime prevention, ethics and good decision making.
 Constable Care is a nationally registered harm prevention charity and utilises a range of educational approaches to engage and empower young people, including theatre-in-education and applied theatre, technology and film based content.

 The Constable Care Child Safety Foundation tours throughout Western Australia delivering interactive theatre workshops, plays and puppet theatre programs.
 Based in Maylands, Western Australia, the organisation employs professional actors who visit over 700 schools a year including remote indigenous community schools.
 The performances are supported by curriculum-linked classroom resources and tailored to the learning needs of students from pre-primary to Year 12, covering topics such as bullying, cybersafety, alcohol and drug abuse, protective behaviours, racism, road safety, relationship violence and mental health.
 Students' change in knowledge, attitude and behavioural intent towards each topic is measured pre and post incursion through evaluation processes developed through University-led research partnerships.

 As of December 2021, over 3 million Western Australian children had participated in a Constable Care performance, with around 80,000 students taking part each year.
 The Constable Care brand celebrated its 30th anniversary in 2019 and has now performed for three generations of WA children.

-In 2021 Constable Care rebranded the organisation as the Constable Care Foundation, removing the words Child Safety from its name and reducing its stable of brands down to just two; one erepresenting its primary school-age work (Constable Care) and one its secondary school-age activity (Youth Choices).
+In 2021, Constable Care rebranded the organisation as the Constable Care Foundation, removing the words Child Safety from its name and reducing its stable of brands down to just two; one representing its primary school-age work (Constable Care) and one its secondary school-age activity (Youth Choices).
 All Constable Care Foundation programs are now promoted under one or other of these brands.